Generic selectors

 Morning = Heb. boqer: H1242 בֹּקֶר boqer (bo’-ker) n-m.

-One 360° rotation of the earth is called a day and that duration has been defined and fixed at 24 hours.
-No matter the latitude (north-south location), one complete rotation of the earth around its axis is always 24 hours.
+One complete rotation of the earth is called a solar day and that duration has been defined and fixed at 24 hours.
+No matter the latitude (north-south location), one complete rotation of the earth measured at a meridian is always 24 hours.
 The duration of a day never changes because it is solely dependent upon the rotation of the earth, not the axis tilt or the orientation with the sun.
 As the earth rotates, the light-dark terminator passes over a fixed point twice in 24 hours—once during the evening transition and once during the morning transition.
 The time between the evening and morning transitions is about 12 hours (at the equator).

-The creation of light brought into existence both evening (Heb. ‘ereḇ) and morning (Heb. boqer) because half the earth is in sunlight and the other half is in darkness.
-Evening and morning are transitions from light to darkness and darkness to light, respectively, because of refraction and scattering of the sun’s rays in the atmosphere.
+Light brought into existence both evening (Heb. ‘ereḇ) and morning (Heb. boqer) because half the earth is in sunlight and the other half is in darkness.
+Evening and morning are transitions from light to darkness and darkness to light respectively, because of refraction and scattering of the sun’s rays in the atmosphere.
 Looking ‘down’ on the earth, one would see what is called the light-dark terminator—a circumferential line around the earth resulting from the simultaneous presence of darkness on one half and light on the other.

-God had to begin His work in darkness on the first day in Genesis in order to create light.
-Light was the result of His work so His work only began before the light; that is, in darkness.
+God had to begin His work in darkness on the first day in Genesis.
+Light was the result of His work so His work began before the light; that is, in darkness.
 Even though there was no evening to mark the beginning of the darkness, God began His work within the same 24-hour period that light was created; therefore, “evening” marked the beginning of the first day because the rotation of the earth is fixed at 24 hours.

 It would be impossible for mankind to mark time on earth without light to reveal the beginning and ending of a day.
 The sun and moon both distinguish nighttime from daytime, but a day is still determined by the rotation of the earth.

 A year is one orbit of the earth around the sun and a month is one orbit of the moon around the earth.
 Without the sun and moon, time in the form of days, months, and years would not exist.
-The creation of light established time for mankind:
+Light, which includes the sun, moon, and stars, established time for mankind:

 GENESIS 1:14, 16-18 Then God said, “Let there be lights in the firmament of the heavens to divide the day from the night; and let them be for signs and seasons, and for days and years; … 16 Then God made two great lights: the greater light to rule the day, and the lesser light to rule the night.
 He made the stars also.
 17 God set them in the firmament of the heavens to give light on the earth, 18 and to rule over the day and over the night, and to divide the light from the darkness.
 And God saw that it was good.